Lights Out at Eleven

 "Lights Out at Eleven" is a song by Australian rock group Baby Animals.
-It was released in January 1994 as the third and final single from their second studio album Shaved and Dangerous (1993).
-It was the group's last single for 19 years.
-The song peaked at number 54 on the ARIA Chart.
+It was released in January 1994 as the third and final single from their second studio album, Shaved and Dangerous (1993).
+The group's last single for 19 years, "Lights Out at Eleven" peaked at number 54 on the Australian ARIA Singles Chart.

 On the inside sleeve of the single is written: